 For the purpose of conciseness some are shorter than my published notes, and all have been rewritten to be stand-alone pieces (unlike notes in published books which have a context).
 The Companion is based on an old database I used to keep track of all the information I had gathered about the Technique since 1989.
 It is a shortcoming that, when done by an individual, it is limited by the individual’s knowledge and understanding of the Technique.
 The advantage is a certain consistency in presentation.
 It is difficult to discuss issues of the Technique in an impartial manner when these are disputable and debatable.
 In addition, it is difficult to argue against anyone’s personal experience.
 I apologise in advance for any misrepresentation.

-‘Posted’ date refers to the last revision of an entry.
+‘Posted’ date refers to the first publication date of an entry.

 This Companion is about 90% complete; for any errors or omissions please use the Contact page to get in touch.